JMaggie/CX4640-Final-Project/README.md

 Explicity and Implicit methods are the most common

 ## Euler's Method
-Euler's method, which is a Runge-Kutta Method is the most common explicit method of evaluating ODEs [1].
+Euler's method is the most common explicit method of evaluating ODEs [1].
 Euler's method is first order [1].
 A method is considered a "first-order method" if its rate of convergence or accuracy is proportional to the size of the discretization parameter raised to the first power.
 The order of a method is an indicator of how quickly the numerically computed solution approaches the true solution as the step size decreases.
 Euler's method is an s-step method, which is convergent [3].
 In a convergent method, the numerically computed solution approaches the true solution as the step size approaches 0 [1].
 A convergent method is consistent and stable [3].

 Euler's method is a simple and straightforward method where the derivative at the current time step is used to estimate the value at the next time step.
 $$y_{n+1} = y_{n} + h f(t_n,y_n),$$